richiercyrus/Venator/README.md

 sudo VTKEY=<YOUR API KEY HERE> /usr/bin/python2.7 Venator.py -v
 ```

-The calls to VirusTotal do add some running time.
-There's also the issue of throttling - the script tries to deal with it but it has been minimally tested.
+The calls to VirusTotal do add some running time due to public API key throttling.

-When ran with this option a new stanza will appear where appropriate: "virustotal_result", with possible values "This file is OK., "This file has no VirusTotal entry." or "POSITIVE VT SCAN - See link_to_virustotal_entry".
+When ran with this option a new stanza will appear where appropriate: "virustotal_result", with possible values `This file is OK.`, `This file has no VirusTotal entry.` or `POSITIVE VT SCAN - See link_to_virustotal_entry`.